Accessing the Course Web Site(s)

 BlackBoard and the U of T Portal

-The course uses the BlackBoard Learning Management system.
-A few of the course activities will be done with this system so that you can become familiar with the way it works.
-For this, as well as the C2C access, you will need to have a utor account - normally this is part of your registration process.
+This course also uses the BlackBoard Learning Management system.
+Although the main focus is on Forums in C2C, a few of the course activities will be done with this system so that you can become familiar with the way it works.
+For BlackBoard, as well as the C2C access, you will need to have a utor account- this is part of your registration process.
 If you have an active utor account you can easily log in to your course with your user name and password.
 Also it makes it easy to send email to individual class members as well as to teams.
 Please go to this page - http://www.oise.utoronto.ca/ec/getting_access.php to read about Getting Connected.
-Here you will find information on OISENet, the T card and on your utor ID and Blackboard.
+Here you will find information about the T card and on your utor ID and Blackboard.

 Step-by-step instructions to create a UTORid to access Blackboard are available